Snap Rules

 Don’t blink

 The fewer distractions, the better.
-Keep your eyes locked on the pile at all times.
+Keep your eyes locked on the pile at all times and try to anticipate patterns in the flow of cards.

 Practice with friends

 If you’re playing with younger children, slow down the flipping for an easier pace.
-With adults only, speed it up to make the game more intense and competitive.
+With adults only, speed it up to make the game more intense and competitive, which also improves reaction time over time.

 Overview of the Snap game rules